-I was always the “girls with the languages” but then I got my first research student job in the DH and suddenly everybody treated me like I must know all the solutions to their tech problems.
-And, interestingly enough, because you’re self-perception changes with those changed expectations, you end up learning all or most of those skills people expect you to have.
-So try to use bias to help you but don’t let it be held against you, especially if you’re a woman!
+I was always the “girls with the languages” but then I got my first research student job in the DH and suddenly everybody treated me like I must know all the solutions to their (DH-unrelated) tech problems.
+It’s all about perception and mindset.
+And, interestingly enough, because your self-perception changes with those changed expectations, you end up learning all or most of those skills people expect you to have.
+Just so you can meet those expectations.
+You also start thinking of yourself as someone who’s perfectly capable of teaching themselves such things because that’s who you are now.
+So just try to use that bias that comes with doing DH to help you.
+But don’t let it be held against you, especially if you’re a woman!

-And watch this BBC video which illustrates really well how “tech/maths/logical talents” supposedly more common or pronounced in men are actually very likely the result of years and years of those expectations and, with them, increased exposure to tech learning experiences.
+And watch this BBC video which illustrates really well how “tech/maths/logical talents” – supposedly more common or pronounced in men – are actually very likely the result of years and years of such expectations and, with them, increased exposure to tech learning experiences.

 Also, if you’re still unsure about what it means to do DH, consider the following blogposts:

 - What are ‘real’ Digital Humanities and how to get started?

 - Looking at data with the eyes of a Humanist: How to apply digital skills to your Humanities research questions